How to write a grant proposal: a step-by-step guide

 - Writing a grant proposal is a creative and imaginative endeavor.
 Write down all of your ideas.
 Freewriting is a practice where you write down all that comes to mind without filtering your ideas for feasibility or stopping to edit mistakes.
 By continuously writing your thoughts without judgment, the practice can help overcome procrastination and writer’s block.
 It can also unleash your creativity, and generate new ideas and associations.
 Mind mapping is another technique for brainstorming and generating connections between ideas.

 - Establish a regular writing practice.
-Schedule time just for writing.
-Turn off all distractions during this time.
+Schedule time just for writing, and turn off all distractions during your focused work time.
+You can use your writing process to refine your thoughts and ideas.

 - What are the questions that the project will address?
 Am I excited and curious about their answers?